NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

 \subsubsection{None}

-We implement a naïve transfer method that does not rely on any real robot a priori or data, train the policy using the default parameters of the simulator, and then transfer it to the physical robot and uses it as a comparison to other sim2real methods.
+We implement a {naive} transfer method that does not rely on any real robot a priori or data, train the policy using the default parameters of the simulator, and then transfer it to the physical robot and use it as a comparison to other sim2real methods.
 The method is shown in $(a)$ of Fig. \ref{fig_baselines}.